dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmIanTaskFetchSize:

     dcmIanTaskFetchSize_"
+    "Spanning C-Find SCP",string,"AE Title of external C-FIND SCP to forward C-FIND RQs and backward responses according configured Spanning C-Find SCP Policy.
+May be overwritten by configured values for particular Archive Network AEs.","
+    .. _dcmSpanningCFindSCP:

+    dcmSpanningCFindSCP_"
+    "Spanning C-Find SCP Policy",string,"Specifies policy for combining matches returned from configured Spanning C-Find SCP with matching entries from the archive DB.
+Enumerated values: SUPPLEMENT, MERGE, REPLACE.
+May be overwritten by configured values for particular Archive Network AEs.
+Enumerated values: SUPPLEMENT, MERGE or REPLACE","
+    .. _dcmSpanningCFindSCPPolicy:

+    dcmSpanningCFindSCPPolicy_"
-    "Fallback C-Move SCP",string,"AE Title of external C-MOVE SCP to forward C-MOVE RQs if the requested Entities are not managed by this archive","
+    "Fallback C-Move SCP",string,"AE Title of external C-MOVE SCP to forward C-MOVE RQs if the requested Entities are not managed by this archive.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmFallbackCMoveSCP:

     dcmFallbackCMoveSCP_"